Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 If the order is unclear or disputed, a Utah family law attorney can help you avoid creating a new arrears or enforcement problem.

-This article was legally reviewed by Dustin Gibb, a Utah attorney serving Kaysville, Clearfield, and surrounding communities.
-Dustin brings practical experience in Utah litigation and motion practice, including family law matters involving support enforcement, post-decree disputes, and contested motions about changing family circumstances.
+Dustin Gibb is a Utah attorney serving Kaysville, Clearfield, and surrounding communities.
+His work includes Utah litigation, motion practice, family law matters, support enforcement, post-decree disputes, and contested motions about changing family circumstances.
 If you need personalized legal guidance about when child support ends in Utah or how a specific exception may apply, contact Gibb Law to discuss your options and next steps.